Email FacebookTwitterMenu burgerClose thin

 Qualified dividends receive more favorable tax treatment.
 They are taxed at long-term capital gains rates, which range from 0% to 20%, depending on your income.
 To be considered qualified, a dividend must meet the following criteria:

-- Paid by a U.S. corporation or a qualified foreign company
+• The dividends must be paid by a U.S. corporation or a qualified foreign company.

-- The investor must hold the stock for more than 60 days during the 121-day period surrounding the ex-dividend date
+• The investor must hold the stock for at least 61 days during the 121-day period surrounding the ex-dividend date.

-These lower tax rates can significantly boost an investor’s net returns, making qualified dividends an attractive option for tax-efficient investing.
+Securing these lower tax rates can significantly boost an investor’s net returns.
+As such, qualified dividends can be an attractive option for tax-efficient investing.

 Dividends That Don’t Qualify